Meet the faculty

 Dr Victor Pacheco (Brazil)- Specialist in Orthopedics and Traumatology – UNICAMP; Board Certified Orthopaedic Surgeon by SBOT; Board Certified Pain Physian by the Assoicação Médica Brasileira; Board Certified – Fellow of Interventional Pain Practice FIPP – World Institute of Pain; Board Certified – American Academy of Regenerative Medicine; Coordinator of Advanced Regenerative Medicine; Board of the Latin American Pain Society and sinpain course of interventional pain.
 Former Santos Futebol Clube Team Psysician.

-Dr. Pak earned his medical degree from the University of Michigan and completed his residency in anesthesiology at NewYork-Presbyterian Hospital/Weill Cornell Medical Center, where he was the recipient of the Sadel Wortis Klein Award for Excellence in Clinical Performance.
-He then completed a pain medicine fellowship at Brigham and Women’s Hospital/Harvard Medical School and afterwards joined the pain faculty at Massachusetts General Hospital/Harvard Medical School, where he served as the Director of the Intrathecal Drug Delivery Program and worked closely with patients at the Mass General Cancer Center.
-He also served as the Director of Resident Education in Pain Medicine and was given the Best Teaching Faculty award in 2019.
+Pak received his medical degree from the University of Michigan Medical School and completed his residency in anesthesiology at New York Presbyterian Hospital Weill Cornell Medicine, where he received the Sadel Wortis Klein Award for Excellence in Clinical Performance.
+He then completed a pain medicine fellowship at Harvard Medical School’s Brigham and Women’s Hospital.
+Prior to joining UTHealth Houston, Pak was on faculty at Massachusetts General Hospital/Harvard Medical School and Weill Cornell Medicine, where he was awarded multiple faculty teaching awards.

 Juan de la Cruz Pineda Pérez MD FIPP